by K.M. Richards

 This is the story of a construction permit that took an unbelievable 41 years, 9 months, and 11 days to get on the air.

-WELI filed for channel 59 as soon as applications were accepted at the FCC in 1952, only to find that its local competitor WAVZ/1300 had also filed, which put both of them within a group of 71 mutually-exclusive applications which were frozen on October 15 so that uncontested applications could be processed first.
-It wasn't until WAVZ dropped its application on June 19, 1953, citing concerns "that heavy losses [in UHF operation] are to be expected for a considerable time" that WELI was granted its construction permit five days later.
+Two weeks after Davis' testimony before the FCC, WELI amended their pending application to specify channel 59 instead of 12 (based on the preliminary post-freeze allocations table proposal) and was promptly joined in early 1952 by another of its local competitors, WAVZ Broadcasting Corp.
+(1260/95.1).
+It was just as well: The 1952 allocations table replaced channel 12 with channel 53 in Waterbury and "Nutmeg State Broadcasting Co." fell apart, leaving American-Republican having to start over with a new application in June.
+The competing channel 59 applications were placed within a group of 71 mutually-exclusive applications which were frozen on October 15 so that uncontested applications could be processed first.
+It wasn't until WAVZ dropped its application on June 19, 1953, citing concerns "that heavy losses [in UHF operation] are to be expected for a considerable time" that WELI was granted its construction permit, five days later.

 WELI was also caught up in the list of 83 non-operating UHF construction permit holders who received letters at the end of November 1956 giving them until the following February 15 to justify extensions of their permits.
 They survived that inquiry, only to be ordered on February 19, 1960 -- again, along with a laundry list of other CP holders -- to "begin construction forthwith" or surrender the CP.
 The FCC deleted 21 permits in May of that year, and another 26 in November, but extended the WELI-TV permit, saying they had "shown an intention to go on the air" by partially completing construction.
 Commissioner Robert T. Bartley (one of two dissenters) said he saw no distinction between WELI and the deleted CPs, ignoring that WELI had filed statements documenting $70,000 in expenses up to that point on channel 59.
 (One of the cancelled CPs at that time was for WNLC-TV/26 New London CT ... a fact that pops up a bit later in our story.)

-One buyer popped up: Connecticut Television (by now 100% owned by Plains), which sought permission in April 1966 to operate channel 59 as a satellite of what was now WHNB-TV/30; the sale of the WTVU permit to WHNB-TV was filed on August 9.
-After the FCC denied permission for satellite operation, saying that the Balabans' ownership interests in other stations was an obstacle to also owning WTVU -- as was the fact that both stations were in the same television market ... that restriction again -- the application was amended to substitute Impart Systems, Inc. as the transferee (which the FCC did not approve until August 18, 1967, after Plains had filed comments in the FCC ownership limits rulemaking proposal, saying it didn't think satellites should count against the cap if used to make up for coverage deficiences of an originating UHF); Impart assumed all of WELI's expenses up to then plus an additional $27,500 ... a little over $2,000 for each year they had held the permit.
+One buyer popped up: Connecticut Television (by now 100% owned by Plains), which sought permission in April 1966 to operate channel 59 as a satellite of what was now WHNB-TV/30; the sale of the WTVU permit to WHNB-TV was filed less than one month after the petition for reconsideration of the CP cancellation, on August 9, with the petition itself granted one month later (September 8).
+After the FCC denied permission for satellite operation, saying that the Balabans' ownership interests in other stations was an obstacle to also owning WTVU -- as was the fact that both stations were in the same television market ... that restriction again -- the application was amended September 6, 1966 to substitute Impart Systems, Inc. as the transferee (which the FCC did not approve until August 18, 1967, after Plains had filed comments in the FCC ownership limits rulemaking proposal, saying it didn't think satellites should count against the cap if used to make up for coverage deficiences of an originating UHF); Impart assumed all of WELI's expenses up to then plus an additional $27,500 ... a little over $2,000 for each year they had held the permit.

 Impart Systems was owned by Victor Muscat, who already held CPs for three other U's, KIKS-TV Lake Charles LA, KMYO-TV Little Rock AR, and KVMP Tulsa -- he also owned radio stations in the first two cities -- and was 50% owner of a channel 24 permit in Memphis TN which was granted November 17, 1967.
 No sooner did that happen than the FCC froze all applications and permits that Muscat had any interest in, because of a lawsuit brought against him and his business partners by the stockholders of Fifth Avenue Coach Lines, Inc., which was subsequently merged with a lawsuit brought by the Securities and Exchange Commission, in which Muscat et al were charged with having conspired to use company funds for their own purposes.
+(It probably didn't help that Harold Thomas filed an objection to an application, one week after the ownership change was approved, for a change of transmitter site and operating power; Thomas -- who had gotten into television after all by beating out WBRY and putting WATR-TV/53 on the air September 6, 1953 -- cited the Fifth Avenue Coach Lines suit in his objection.)
 Muscat had been an officer/director of Fifth Avenue Coach when its bus lines were taken over by New York City by condemnation and the SEC charged Muscat and his partners with expropriating $32.7M in payments from the City through a series of self-serving deals.
 The SEC also claimed Muscat was using the former bus company as an unregistered investment company, and that he had filed false and misleading statements with the SEC to cover his tracks.
 He was found guilty of most of the charges July 26, 1968.

 While appealing the decision in the SEC lawsuit, Muscat requested a rulemaking on October 25 of that year to move WTVU to channel 26 (by swapping with the allocation that had remained vacant for eight years since the deletion of WNLC-TV's CP).
 The FCC denied his petition the following February, citing a lack of technical need for the change.